BMW X5 (F15): BMW X5 sDrive35i

 BMW introduced the sDrive rear-wheel drive system with this generation of X5. sDrive aimed to increase agility over traditional rear-wheel drive SUVs.

-BMW X5 emergency vehicles (2014-)
+BMW X5 emergency vehicles (2014–2018)

 The BMW X5 has been made into emergency response vehicles with the engines sDrive25d, xDrive30d and xDrive40d.

-The vehicle was unveiled at the 14th RETTmobil trade fair in Fulda (xDrive30d).
+The vehicle was unveiled at the 14th RETTmobil trade fair in Fuda (xDrive30d).

 Specifications

 Design

 The new generation BMW X5 is 5 mm wider, 26 mm longer and 14 mm lower than E70, but wheelbase remains at 2933 mm.
 At the front F15 takes design from F30 3 Series while at the back it's similar to other current X series models.
 The interior now features 10.25 inch display.
 The exterior, designed by BMW designer Mark Johnson, was approved in November 2010 and production finalised in 2011.

 Technology

 BMW claims the new X5 is made of ultra-high-tensile steel in the body structure, thermoplastics in the side panels, aluminium in the bonnet and magnesium in the instrument panel support to make the new BMW X5 lighter.
 Depending on the model, the new X5 is as much as 90 kg lighter than a comparably equipped corresponding model from the previous X5 generation.